 This was a two platform station in the north of Dalbeattie.
 It had a stone station building on the westbound platform and timber one on the eastbound.

 There was a generous goods yard at the west end, south of the line, approached from the west.
+The goods yard served the town and nearby Craignair Quarries (a mile south west over the Urr Water), a source of a particularly hard form of granite suitable for building quaysides and for granite setts with stone shipped worldwide.
 A siding on the north side, west end of the station, served the Dalbeattie Creamery.

 The signal box was at the west end of the station, south side of the line alongside the goods yard turn out.

 The station was originally with a loop on a single track line.
 The line was doubled in 1888.